mitotic/pinafore-curated/docs/MahootUserGuide.md

 The single most important setting for Mahoot is the number of posts you wish to view per day (*on the average*).
 This number (along with other factors) is used to determine the probability of displaying each post.
 The screenshot shows a value of 330.
 Since this is a "soft" limit that is imposed statistically, on days that your followees post more, you will see more than 330 posts displayed.
 On other days, it will be less than 330.

-When you start using Mahoot, it will begin to analyze your feed and compute the statistics of the posting behavior of your followees.
-Initially, Mahoot usually has less than a day's worth of data to analyze but it will slowly accumulate data as you continue to use it.
-You can specify the maximum number of *days of data to analyze* in the settings.
-The default is 30 days.

-Another setting is the *low-grade secret key*.
+Another basic setting is the *low-grade secret key*.
 Change it to something different from the default value, but the new value doesn't need to be terribly secret or even memorable.
 Its only purpose is to uniquely seed the [random number generator](https://github.com/mitotic/pinafore-mahoot/blob/master/docs/MahootProtocol.md#probabilistic-post-selection) used to compute the probability of displaying posts.

-The final basic setting is *disable curation*.
-Use it if you encounter buggy behavior and wish to temporarily disable the Mahoot curation extensions to the Pinafore client.

-For settings involving numbers or text, click the *Update* button to save the changes (see below).
-Checkbox settings take effect immediately, but you may need to reload the web page for some changes to become visible.
+For settings involving numbers or text, click the *Update* button further down to save the changes.
+Checkbox settings (see below) take effect immediately, but you may need to reload the web page for some changes to become visible.

 <p align="center">
 <img src="https://raw.githubusercontent.com/mitotic/pinafore-mahoot/master/docs/images/UpdateButton.png"